heudiasyc/SLED/README.md

 ### Tweaking NumPy's data compression

 Generating the full dataset without compression will result in a size on disk between 1.5 and 1.6 TB.
-In order to save some space, we rather save generated data as a compressed version, resulting in a size on disk between 500 and 600 GB.
+In order to save some space, we save generated data as a compressed version, resulting in a size on disk between 500 and 600 GB.

 However, when trying to save data with compression enabled in NumPy, a default high compression level is used, which is very time-consuming.